tldr-pages/tldr-node-client/README.md

 To see tldr pages:

 - `tldr <command>`
-- `tldr --list` to show all available pages
+- `tldr --list` show all available pages
-- `tldr --random` to show a page at random
+- `tldr --random` show a page at random
+- `tldr --random-example` show a single random example

 The client caches a copy of all pages locally, in `~/.tldr`.
 There are more commands to control the local cache:

-- `tldr --update` to download the latest "stable" pages
+- `tldr --update` download the latest "stable" pages
-- `tldr --clear-cache` to delete the entire local cache
+- `tldr --clear-cache` delete the entire local cache

 As a contributor, you might also need the following commands:

-- `tldr --update --tag 1.2.3` to download a specific tag of the pages
-- `tldr --update --branch somebranch` to download from a specific branch
+- `tldr --render <path>` render a local page for testing purposes
 - `tldr --update --github username:password` if you make more than 30 updates/hour for testing

 ## Configuration